jbossws/jbossws-cxf/README.md

 The '-Dserver.home=/foo/bar' option can be used to run the testsuite against a given local server instance; the server must not be already running, as the build will create various standalone server configurations and start multiple instances.
 The '-Dexclude-udp-tests' option can be used to skip UDP tests; that might be needed when running on a network that does not allow UDP broadcast.
+The '-Dexclude-ws-discovery-tests' option can be used to skip WS-Discovery tests; that might be needed when running on a network that does not have set multicast properly.
 The '-Dnodeploy' option can be used to avoid upgrading the ws stack on the target server container.
 The '-Dnoprepare' option can be used to avoid integration tests preparation phase, which includes tuning of the server configurations, wsconsume/wsprovide invocations, etc.
 The '-Ddebug' option can be used to turn on surefire debugging of integration tests only.